armory/knowledge-base/_posts/installation/2019-10-22-ssh-keys-in-terraformer.md

 ## Background

 This document will show you how to install SSH Keys into the Terraformer container.
-This process will require modifications to the deployment of Terraformer running in Kubernetes.
+The process requires modifications to the deployment of Terraformer running in Kubernetes.

-This is due to this Kubernetes issue: https://github.com/kubernetes/kubernetes/issues/2630
+<br><br>
+For information about what causes this issue, see the following Kubernetes issue: [https://github.com/kubernetes/kubernetes/issues/2630](https://github.com/kubernetes/kubernetes/issues/2630)

-This is based on the workaround from here: https://stackoverflow.com/a/57908921
+The workaround is based on the following post from Stackoverflow: [https://stackoverflow.com/a/57908921](https://stackoverflow.com/a/57908921)

 ## Prerequisites